smdogroup/sphinxcontrib-geogebra/README.md

 `imgwidth` is the width of that image, default value is 8cm.

-"zoom_drag" (default setting: false) to control whether the user can drag the applet image around and zoom in and out.
+`zoom_drag` (default setting: false) to control whether the user can drag the applet image around and zoom in and out.

 ```
 .. ggb:: 1264951